minimasoft/whatsabladerunner/SAFETY.md

 - **Every interaction** in self-chat and task-enabled chats is sent to their servers.
 - Even if the provider claims to be trustworthy, there are **no guarantees** they are not collecting, training on, or selling your data to the Tyrell Corporation (or worse).
 - If privacy is your primary directive, this is a risk you are choosing to take.
-(Here we curated the choice for you: Cerebras has the best chips, pizza sized, and uses models that you can later replicate locally: if you're giving up your data don't give it to the cheaper ones with small chips)
+- We curated the choice for you: Cerebras has the best chips, pizza sized, and uses models that you can later replicate locally.
+If you're giving up your data don't give it to the lame ones with small chips or private models, don't be so cheap.
+They also have a generous free quota for every model.

 ### 2. The Slow Sanctuary (Local LLMs)